-The skin is our largest organ and the skin is always excreting toxins whether we’re aware of it or not.
+The skin is our largest organ and the skin is always excreting toxins, whether we’re aware of it or not.
 Sometimes it’s a bit more obvious like when it’s hot you might sweat a bit or when you have a little bit of oily skin, which is a good thing.

 Water-soluble toxins are easy to pass through our system by consuming large volumes of water.
-The more frequently you go to the restroom, the more you flush out the water-soluble toxins.
+The more frequently you go to the toilet, the more you flush out the water-soluble toxins.

-These are the ones that were more concerned with because they’re things like pesticides, dioxins, PCV’s and mercury.
-Underneath the skin is a layer of fat, which is where the toxins accumulate.
+These are the ones that were more concerned with because they’re things like pesticides, dioxins, PCV’s, and mercury.
+Underneath the skin is a layer of fat, which is where the toxins can easily accumulate.
 When we perspire we’re able to remove some of those toxins that have deposited into those fat cells.

 It’s really important to exercise regularly to help your body to perspire and release toxins via the skin.
 When exercising, you are going to take deeper breaths, increase the heart rate as well which pumps more oxygen through the body.

 We need to support detoxification through the various organs.
 Hopefully, you are doing deep breathing and exercising on a regular basis.

 How Does the Body Detoxify Through the Other Organs?

 All fluids go through the kidneys and all solids go through the colon.
-We can encourage the kidneys and colon to function more effectively by eating more plant-based foods and drinking plenty of water throughout the day.
+We can encourage the kidneys and colon to function more effectively by eating more plant-based foods and drinking plenty of (filtered alkaline) water throughout the day.

 The liver is one of the most important organs when it comes to detoxification.
 The liver is responsible for processing and eliminating the impurities.
 The liver’s job is to filter out and neutralize chemical toxins that are circulating in the blood.

-When we consider the question, “how does the body detoxify?”, it’s important to support all of the organs for the detoxification process and not just focus on one organ because our bodies use all of the organs for the detoxification process.
+When we consider the question, “How does the body detoxify?” it’s important to support all of the organs for the detoxification process and not just focus on one organ because our bodies use all of the organs for the detoxification process.